(This article was originally published January 22, 2018 and has been updated with photos from January 2022)

 Today as I trudged to my bus stop, the lake shimmered with large puddles of water thanks to above-freezing temperatures and a relentless drizzle that, on January 22, I would have expected to be snow.
 No piles of plowed slush lined the streets.
 No cold, white coat dressed the sledding hill.
 Just the soggy, semi-frozen ground of Wisconsin in winter.

 It felt like I was back where I’d grown up in the Ozark Mountains – where winter usually meant temperatures in the forties and frozen precipitation was a rare treat.
 My mind flashed back to a presentation I saw ten years ago as a grad student here at UW-Madison.
 A climate scientist showed an animated map where the state of Arkansas moved up on top of Wisconsin.
-This, he said, is the future.
+This, he said, is the state our future climate conditions will mimic.

 Now you could argue that this warm spell is “just the weather.”
 And you would be right.
 I can’t pin these current puddles on global warming.
 It’s hard to talk about climate in singular moments in time.
 There’s enough variability to confuse things – last week was cold and this week is warm and, sure, next year could be full of snow and good ice and consistently wintry temperatures.